0LNetworkCommunity/documentation/docs/archive/proposals/proposal_2210-7_donor-directed_community_wallets.md

 Typically within our community, the Community Wallets have been idealized and spoken about as being "donor directed".
-However we had no proper tracking on\-chain of the donations to actually realize this vision.
+However we had no proper tracking on-chain of the donations to actually realize this vision.
 As an intermediary step, we said the validators would be the authorities over veto and freezing of these wallets.
 This was fine when there was a large overlap of donors and active validators, but today this has already diverged significantly.